DanielBoxer/BlenDir/README.md

      - replace the root folder name with *F\*B
      - add *M to all folders you want to bookmark

-4. In the `Misc` panel, click `Save Settings` to save a new startup file.
-This will make the default structure change to the current active structure.
+4. In the preferences, click `Save Default Structure`.
+The current structure will be saved and set to active when starting a new Blender file

 ## BlenDir Workflow Example